Checking Device Information

 Device Info

-View information about non-lighting devices like sensors, bridges, and dongles.
+View information about non-lighting devices like dongles, bridges, and emergency controllers.

 Accessing Device Info